cromandini/TATLayout/README.md

 ## An expressive, simple yet powerful way for coding layout constraints in iOS.

-TATLayout aims to reduce considerably the amount of lines of code used when coding layout constraints without compromising performance.
-It provides a higher level API to layout constraints that makes your layouts easier to read, mantain and modify dynamically.
+TATLayout aims to reduce considerably the amount of lines of code used when coding layout constraints in iOS.
+It provides a high level API to layout constraints that makes your layouts easier to read, mantain and modify dynamically.

 #### Features:
 - Category in `NSLayoutConstraint` providing a factory method for creating constraints using a linear equation format string.
-- Category in `UIView` providing methods for constraining layout attributes.
+- Category in `NSLayoutConstraint ` providing methods for auto installation and uninstallation.
+- A couple of helper methods useful for working with layouts.

 #### Next steps:
-- Create a Layout Manager that supports constraints creation, installation, uninstallation and retrieval (for editing).
+- Create a real iOS Framework and use Swift programming language, of course!

 ## Requirements
 iOS 6.0+